On an Information and Control Architecture for Future Electric Energy Systems: The Present Architecture of Electric Energy Systems

 Dy Liacco \cite{liacco1967adaptive} pioneered the state transition diagram of control areas, as illustrated in Figure \ref{fig:DyLiacco}.
 This, together with the development of singular perturbation techniques \cite{chow1990singular}, provided the architectural and theoretical justification of spatial and temporal scale separation (shown in Figure \ref{fig:timescales}).
 It led to the development of a suite of decision-support tools such as steady-state analysis, small-signal dynamic security assessment, and large-signal transient stability assessment.

-The physics of the electric grid combined with the controls results in a wide ranging set of dynamics across multiple temporal scales, which are as follows: \begin{enumerate} \item At the fastest time-scale, of the order of microseconds, we have power electronics switching. \item Then we have the order of milliseconds, for the electro-magnetic transient dynamics. \item Next come electro-mechanical dynamics, of the order of seconds, typically associated with large rotating machines like synchronous generators. \item Then we have the scale of power balancing between generation and consumption which ranges from minutes to days, and which spans frequency regulation, dispatch and commitment actions. \item Power system restoration is the process of returning grid equipment to normal service following an outage.
-Depending on the severity of the damage, restoration time can take hours or days. \item Finally at the slowest time-scale of years or decades is where decisions on capacity adequacy are made. \end{enumerate}
+The physics of the electric grid combined with the controls results in a wide ranging set of dynamics across multiple temporal scales, which are as follows: \begin{itemize} \item At the fastest time-scale, of the order of microseconds, {{is}} power electronics switching. \item Then {{comes}} the order of milliseconds, for the electro-magnetic transient dynamics. \item Next {{is the scale of}} electro-mechanical dynamics, of the order of seconds, typically associated with large rotating machines like synchronous generators. \item Then the scale of power balancing between generation and consumption which ranges from minutes to days, and which spans frequency regulation, dispatch and commitment actions. \item Power system restoration is the process of returning grid equipment to normal service following an outage.
+Depending on the severity of the damage, restoration time can take hours or days, or even longer in some cases of severe damage to the infrastructure. \item Finally at the slowest time-scale of years or decades is where {{infrastructure planning and construction occurs}}. \end{itemize}

 Traditionally these problems have been treated separately under an assumption that the control loops in the faster time scale will be sufficient to achieve steady-state from the perspective of the slower time-scale, thereby simplifying the problem.